rob-brown/RBCoreDataAdditions/README.markdown

 #RBCoreDataAdditions

 ##Summary
-When building Core Data applications, the Xcode template always put the central Core Data code in the app delegate.
+When building Core Data applications, the Xcode template always puts the central Core Data code in the app delegate.
 This has some problems:

  1. The template's Core Data additions to the app delegate are not part of the app delegate API.
 This means that you need to request the add delegate, type cast it to your specific app delegate, and make your Core Data calls.
 This does not create portable code and is terrible design.
 Anytime you copy your Core Data code to another project, you have to change all of your typecasts.